SystemCraftsman/strimzi-kafka-cli/README.md

 kfk --version
 ```

-If you want to change the `kubectl` and `Strimzi resources` folder, you can simply change their version with the help of some environment veriables in order to let Strimzi Kafka CLI download the version you want, or change the PATH of any if you want to use a custom kubectl or Strimzi binary folder.
+If you want to change the `kubectl` and `Strimzi resources` folder, you can simply change their version with the help of some environment variables in order to let Strimzi Kafka CLI download the version you want, or change the PATH of any if you want to use a custom kubectl or Strimzi binary folder.
 Current versions are recommended, so use these environment variables at your own risk.

 **STRIMZI_KAFKA_CLI_BASE_PATH:** Set this if you want to have a custom Strimzi Kafka CLI folder.
 It is `~/.strimzi-kafka-cli` as default.